-Go through a gap in the trees onto Walton Downs and take a path sloping up to the right.
-At the top turn right onto a bridleway heading north-east.
-Follow this public bridleway across Epsom Downs Racecourse and the B290 to the Tattenham Corner Beefeater on Tattenham Crescent.
+- Keep ahead on the bridleway, which veers left to head north-east.
+Follow it all the way across Epsom Downs Racecourse and the B290, with the Tattenham Corner Beefeater off to the right on Tattenham Crescent.
 Continue briefly along the B290 and turn left into the other arm of Tattenham Crescent to reach the station.

 All routes eventually emerge onto the back straight of Epsom Downs Racecourse, with distant views of west London ahead.
-Go through a gap in the rails to cross the racetrack and follow a path all the way across the racecourse.
+Go through a gap in the rails to cross the racetrack at the designated crossing point and follow a well-used path across the centre of the racecourse.

-Take a bridleway heading north-northeast across a wooded part of Banstead Heath to The Avenue.
+- Take a bridleway heading north-northeast across a wooded part of Banstead Heath to The Avenue.
 Cross over and continue on a footpath just off to the right, leading to Station Approach Road.
 Turn left and follow the road round to the right for the station entrance.

-Cross the main road carefully and briefly take the lane to the right of Mere Pond.
+- Cross the main road carefully and briefly take the lane to the right of Mere Pond.
 At the sign for Withybed Corner bear right off the lane onto a signposted bridleway.
-Follow this broad straight ride NNE through the wood for 400m, ignoring crosspaths.
-On the far side keep ahead across a small clearing and go out between houses to a residential street.
+Follow this broad straight ride through the wood for 400m, heading NNE.

-- At the bottom turn left onto a road and follow it round to the right at a junction, passing The Bridge restaurant in the old station building.
-The ramp leading down to Platform 1 (for trains to London) is just around the corner.
+- At the bottom turn left onto a road and follow it round to the right at a junction, passing Station Fish and The Bridge restaurant in the old station building.
+Just around the corner The Coffee House is in the parade of shops on the right-hand side of the road, opposite the ramp leading down to Platform 1 (for trains to London).

 Cross the racetrack and turn left (away from the Grandstand), soon crossing Langley Vale Road on a bridge.
 Continue in the same direction all the way down Chalk Lane.
 At the end of this long road turn right into an alleyway (Madans Walk).
 Continue across Avenue Road and through Rosebery Park into Epsom town centre.
 Keep ahead across a series of major road junctions with the A24, then turn left into Station Approach.

-Cross the racetrack at the designated crossing point and turn left onto the tarmac lane heading W, away from the Grandstand and passing a Holiday Inn on the left.
+- Cross the racetrack at the designated crossing point and turn left onto the tarmac lane heading W, away from the Grandstand and passing a Holiday Inn on the left.
 After this crosses over Langley Vale Road turn half-right in front of the gate to The Paddock and follow a short enclosed path down a slope.

 - Another road joins from the left and you then pass The Amato, a good place for refreshments before the town centre.
 Where Chalk Lane comes to a T-junction with a main road at a bend, turn right into a broad alleyway (Madans Walk), signposted as a footpath.